precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 void readBlockVectorData(int dataID, int size, const int* valueIndices, double relativeReadTime, double* values) const;
 ```

-`relativeReadTime` describes the time relatively to the beginning of the current time step.
-This means that `relativeReadTime = 0` gives us access to data at the beginning of the time step.
-Since we will call `advance(dt)` at a later point in time to finalize the time step, `relativeReadTime = dt` gives us access to data at the end of the time step.
+`relativeReadTime` describes the time relatively to the beginning of the current timestep.
+This means that `relativeReadTime = 0` gives us access to data at the beginning of the timestep.
+Since we will call `advance(dt)` at a later point in time to finalize the timestep, `relativeReadTime = dt` gives us access to data at the end of the timestep.

 {% note %}
 The functionality of `writeBlockVectorData` remains unchanged, because the data at the beginning and at the end of the window are sufficient to create a linear interpolant over the window.
-Therefore, all samples but the one from the very last time step in the time window are ignored.
+Therefore, all samples but the one from the very last timestep in the time window are ignored.
 This might, however, change in the future (see [precice/#1171](https://github.com/precice/precice/issues/1171)).
 {% endnote %}

 The experimental API has to be activated in the configuration file via the `experimental` attribute.
 This allows us to define the order of the interpolant in the `read-data` tag of the corresponding `participant`.
 The default is constant interpolation (`waveform-order="0"`).
 The following example uses `waveform-order="1"` and, therefore, linear interpolation: